hackclub/hackclub/workshops/weather_app/README.md

 The [Source Code](https://github.com/gautamjajoo/BasicWeather) & [Demo](https://WeatherApp.gautamjajoo.repl.co) are hyperlinked here.

 By the end of this workshop, you'll have learned how to use web APIs, which you could expand to use even more creatively in future projects.
-You'll also learn some fundamentals of JavaScript, as well as some nice CSS tricks for making beautiful card designs.
+You'll also learn some fundamentals of JavaScript, as well as some nice CSS tricks for making beautiful designs.

 ## 1. The Prerequisites
 Some basic understanding of HTML, CSS and Javascript/JSON.